romeerez/orchid-orm/.agents/skills/changeset/SKILL.md

 Create the release changeset, optional breaking-change note, staging, and commit.
 Order matters: scope, patch/minor classification, file edits, exact-message commit.

+When this skill is active, follow only this skill for the changeset task.
+Ignore other process skills, including superpowers skills, unless the user explicitly asks for them.

 ## Workflow

 1. Determine the change scope.